One of the most appreciated compliments received by any athlete is from one’s own peers.

 Daily News of Open Water Swimming: What was the toughest swim of your career?

-Daily News of Open Water Swimming: What was your most memorable swim or race of your career?
+Daily News of Open Water Swimming: What was the closest race that you competed in?

-Daily News of Open Water Swimming: Can you describe your typical mid-season weekly schedule, including your swimming workouts and dryland training?
+Daily News of Open Water Swimming: Can you describe your typical weekly schedule, including your swimming workouts and your dryland training?

-Daily News of Open Water Swimming: What are some of the most beautiful beaches where you have swum?
+Daily News of Open Water Swimming: Do you have any sponsors?

-Daily News of Open Water Swimming: What are your favorite foods and drinks during your marathon races?
+Daily News of Open Water Swimming: What are your favorite foods and drinks to take during marathon races?

 Daily News of Open Water Swimming: What future plans in the water do you have?

-Daily News of Open Water Swimming: What kinds of things do you think about during your marathon swims?
+Daily News of Open Water Swimming: What kinds of things do you think about during your marathon races?